JMK386/VR2025/README.md

 # Mechanics

-The player will move their arms in time to markers which determine how and where their arm should move.
+Players of the game will have to move their arms in time to music while also moving their arms through or hitting markers.

 # Dynamics

-You have to be as accurate as possible to get the best score that you can.
+The goal of the game is to be as accurate as possible when hitting any markers.
+Depending on how close the timing is or how close the player is, the more points they will earn.

 # Aesthetics